martine-dowden/4-letters/readme.md

+# 4 letters

-# 4 letter wordle
+guess the 4 letter word in 5 tries

+## Dev Setup

+1. uncomment line 73 in the HTML so that Hot reloading will work
+2. `npm install`
+3. `npm start`, project will load on localhost:8080

+Possible future features

-* publish to github / open up for sponsorship
+* open up for sponsorship
-* pwa
 * share results on the socials